lifehackjim/MarkdownDocTester/README.md

   * I wanted a quick and simple way to create documentation for the myriad of scripts I write during the course of my work.
   * I wanted documentation in both HTML and markdown format.
   * I also wanted to be able to test my scripts in a consistent manner.

+# Config Section Definitions

+  * output_blocks: true/false, yes/no - whether to include the output of all 'cmd' definitions in each section, defaults to true
+  * valid_blocks: true/false, yes/no - whether to include the output of all 'validtests' definitions in each section, defaults to true
+  * TOC: true/false, yes/no - whether to include the a table of contents or not, defaults to true
+  * mainheader: string - This is used for the main header of the document - if none supplied there will be no main header
+  * basename: string - the basename of the file to generate. if not supplied, will be generated from the basename of the ini file (minus extension)
+  * contact: string - contact info to include in generation string at bottom of doc. if not supplied, local unix username will be inserted instead
+  * title: string - Title to use for HTML document. if not supplied, will be generated from the basename of the ini file (minus extension)
+  * outdir: string - The directory to save this files generated docs.
+If not supplied, defaults to /tmp/$date (or whatever was supplied on command line)

+# Section Definitions

+  * notesN - string - a note to include for this section.
+Multiple notes can be defined, just need to be named differently.
+Deeper notes can be defined by using notesNN / notesNNN
+  * norun - true/false, yes/no - whether to run 'cmd' or not, defaults to true
+  * headerdepth - int - the number of #s to put in front of the section header
+  * cmd - string - the command to run
+  * validtests - string - a comma seperated string of validation tests to run
+  * exitcode - int - the exit code to use when running the validation tests 'exitcode' and 'notexitcode'. defaults to 0
+  * file_exist - str - the file to check for when running the validation test 'file_exist'
+  * filematch - str - the wildcard to check for when running the validation test 'filematch'
+  * dirmatch - str - the directory to search for 'filematch' wildcard under when running the validation test 'filematch'
+  * precleanup - str - the command to run before running 'cmd'
+  * content generation before running 'cmd' definitions:
+    * contentfilenameN: string - the filename to generate, where N is a contentid
+    * contenttypeN: string - the type of content for filename for contentid N
+    * contenttextN: string - the text to put into the filename for contentid N
+  * content output after running 'cmd' definitions:
+    * afterfilenameN: string - the filename to output, where N is a contentid
+    * aftertypeN: string - the type of content for filename for contentid N

 # Examples